prlakshm/maps/README.md

 command history and UI in response to user actions, minimized unnecessary re-renders and data processing.

 An explanation of our design choices for our backend package is written below.
 Our functionality and design is adopting from our server project.
 Thus, the following explanantions are just for the classes we added for this sprint to our server package.
-Overall, the classes we added handle HTTP requests, deserializing GEOJSON data, optionally caching results, and responding with success or error messages.
+Overall, the classes we added handle HTTPS requests, deserializing GEOJSON data, optionally caching results, and responding with success or error messages.
 The code uses Guava's CacheBuilder for caching and Moshi for JSON deserialization.
 It is designed to efficiently handle GEOJSON data and search queries.

 BoundaryBoxHandler.java
-This class handles HTTP requests related to bounding box queries on GEOJSON data.
+This class handles HTTPS requests related to bounding box queries on GEOJSON data.
 It extracts features within a specified bounding box and can optionally cache the results.
 The class uses lists and optional caching with Guava's CacheBuilder.
 Caching is also implemented to optimize runtime performance by avoiding redundant calculations when the same bounding box is queried multiple times.

 JsonReader.java
 This class provides a generic way to read and deserialize JSON strings into Java objects using the Moshi library.
 This class uses the Moshi library to parse JSON strings into Java objects.
 It acts as a generic class to support deserialization of various Java object types from JSON.

 RedliningDataHandler.java:
-This class handles HTTP requests related to loading and caching GEOJSON data for redlining analysis.
+This class handles HTTPS requests related to loading and caching GEOJSON data for redlining analysis.
 It loads GEOJSON data and optionally caches it.
 This class uses Guava's CacheBuilder for optional caching.
 Deserializes GEOJSON data using Moshi.
 Implements a caching mechanism to store and retrieve GEOJSON data for redlining analysis.Caching is implemented throughout the class to optimize runtime performance by avoiding redundant data loading when the same data is requested multiple times.

 SearchAreasHandler.java:
-This class handles HTTP requests related to searching areas in GEOJSON data based on a provided keyword.
+This class handles HTTPS requests related to searching areas in GEOJSON data based on a provided keyword.
 It extracts features that match the keyword and can optionally cache the results.
 The class uses Guava's CacheBuilder for optional caching, deserializes GEOJSON data using Moshi and implements a caching mechanism to store and retrieve search results based on the keyword.

 We also created a maps package which contained the following classes for the maps portion of our code.
 Overall, these classes are designed to represent map features and collections of map features while enforcing data immutability to maintain data integrity.
 The use of Java's Collections.unmodifiableList and Collections.unmodifiableMap makes the data structures immutable, which is a good practice to prevent unintended changes to the data.